 "Honour Christ by submitting to each other"

-Marvin and I have been married for over 54 years.
-We have lived, slept, worked, played, prayed, traveled and eaten together for that many years.
+Marvin and I have been married for over 58 years.
+We have lived, slept, worked, played, prayed, traveled and eaten together for many years.

 For years Marvin traveled at least 30 percent of the time - probably more.
 When he is away, he calls me most evenings and his voice still thrills me.
 I still think he has the most wonderful smile in the world, a calm, gentle voice and the friendliest eyes.
 And I still love his touch.